This post highlights things to do, see, eat and drink in the beautiful town of Los Olivos, California (Santa Barbara County).

 Bear & Star – Specialize in ranch cuisine prepared with fresh California ingredients

-R Country Market – this shop sells all sort of picnic supplies, snacks, soft drinks, and wine.
+R Country Market – this shop sells all sorts of picnic supplies, snacks, soft drinks, and wine.
 It has a deli counter serving sandwiches and salads.
 Check out their daily specials

 The Santa Ynez Valley is full of beautiful towns and fun attractions.
 There is plenty to do in the area.
 Below are some ideas on how to extend your stay in Los Olivos and the surrounding areas.